The crime of stalking is the unwanted pursuit or harassment of another person that places that person in fear or causes them mental distress.

 - Conduct Not Intended to Cause Fear or Harm: The defendant may agree that they had an argument or dispute with the victim.
 Yet, the defendant claims their actions did not amount to stalking the victim or making threats of physical harm.
 The defendant may attempt to show the victim could not have a "reasonable" belief that their safety was at risk.

 - Question the Victim's Credibility: The defendant may claim the stalking victim's statements are not true or are mistaken.
 The defendant may attempt to show that the victim has a motive to lie or make false accusations toward them.

 Stalking and Domestic Violence

-If you're being investigated or charged with a stalking crime or any criminal matter carrying the threat of custodial penalties, you should consider speaking with an experienced criminal defense attorney near you.
+If you're being investigated or charged with a stalking crime or any criminal matter carrying the threat of jail time or prison time, you should consider speaking with an experienced criminal defense attorney near you.